nealcaren/fightordie/Volumes/16/05/work_of_a_mob.md

 -->
 # The Work of a Mob (1918)

-An investigation by Walter F. White, Assistant Secretary, Association for the Advancement of Colored People, in Brooks and Lowndes Counties, Georgia.
+***An investigation by Walter F. White, Assistant Secretary, National Association for the Advancement of Colored People, in Brooks and Lowndes Counties, Georgia.***

 The recent strong letter of President Wilson on lynching was undoubtedly called forth by representations from colored people following the lynchings in Brooks and Lowndes Counties, Ga., May 17-24.
 Hampton Smith, a white farmer, was killed, and newspaper dispatches report six persons as having been lynched for complicity.
 Investigation shows that at least eleven persons were killed.